Porto – 12 tips for Sustainable Tourism and Luxury Travel in 2024

 Porto is on the rise, determined to avoid the mistakes other bigger cities have made in terms of what type of tourism they attract.
 Awareness coupled with thought-out strategies has resulted in a city pulling together in the same direction, building on its strengths.
 Carbon reductions schemes, protecting the vitality and authenticity of the historic centre, and sustainable transport improvements are a few examples of the ongoing positive transformation.
 If you read this far, you’re more than likely the sort of traveller who would love Porto.

 Have you been to Portugal?
 Did you visit Porto?
 Let us know in the comment section!
-Don’t forget to subscribe to the newsletter and benefit from tips, interviews, and inspirational examples of sustainable travel.
+Don’t forget to subscribe to the newsletter and benefit from tips, interviews, and inspirational examples of deep travel and sustainable tourism.

 Leave a Comment